hazelcast/management-center-docker/README.md

 ### Management Center Default Context Path

 Before version 4.0, default context path was `/hazelcast-mancenter`, so you would access Hazelcast Management Center by using `http://localhost:8080/hazelcast-mancenter`.
-Starting with version 4.0, it is changed to root context path (i.e. `/`), so you can access it by using `http://localhost:8080`.
+Starting with the version 4.0, it is changed to root context path (i.e. `/`), so you can access it by using `http://localhost:8080`.

 You can overwrite this default by setting the environment variable `MC_CONTEXT_PATH`.